Infrastructure

 The pain lands on different teams at once.
 SREs see GPU out-of-memory events, rising queue depth, and p99 latency spikes.
 ML engineers see lower tokens per second after a model swap or quantization change.
 Product teams see users abandoning chats before the answer streams.
 Finance sees inference-cost variance that does not match traffic growth.

 Unlike a plain Hugging Face Transformers generation loop, vLLM is a serving layer.
 Its scheduling decisions affect every prompt, batch, and stream.
-That matters more in 2026 agent pipelines because a single user task may call the model 10 to 50 times: planning, retrieval, tool selection, answer synthesis, validation, and repair.
+That matters more in 2026 agent pipelines because a single user task may call the model 10 to 50 times: planning, retrieval, tool use, answer synthesis, validation, and repair.
 If the inference engine adds jitter at each step, the whole workflow becomes slow and expensive even when the model answers are correct.

-How FutureAGI Handles vLLM
+How FutureAGI handles vLLM

 FutureAGI does not treat vLLM as an evaluator class.
 It treats vLLM as an infrastructure runtime that should be traced, routed, and compared against quality baselines.
 For this infra entry, the nearest FutureAGI surface is the traceAI vllm integration, with Agent Command Center acting as the route layer when a self-hosted vLLM endpoint sits beside OpenAI, Anthropic, Bedrock, or Ollama targets.